tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/SDK 下载/SDK 下载_intl_en.md

 TRTC is one of Tencent Cloud’s LiteAV products.
-Because all LiteAV products use the same underlying modules, integrating more than one LiteAV SDK into the same project will result in a “duplicate symbol” error.
-For this, we provide different editions of the SDK, including **Lite (TRTC)**, **Professional**, and **Enterprise**, which come with different capabilities.
+Because all LiteAV products use the same underlying modules, integrating more than one LiteAV SDK into your project will cause a duplicate symbol error.
+Given this, we have provided multiple SDK editions that come with different capabilities, including **LiteAV_Smart (TRTC)**, **Professional**, and **Enterprise**.
 You can choose the one that fits your needs.

-<h2 id="TRTC">Lite Edition (TRTC)</h2>
+<h2 id="TRTC">LiteAV_TRTC</h2>
-TRTC Lite includes the TRTC and live streaming playback (TXLivePlayer) features only.
-It adds the least to the size of an app package and is suitable for clients who need TRTC features only.
+LiteAV_TRTC integrates only TRTC and stream playback (`TXLivePlayer`) features.
+It adds the least to the installation package and is suitable for customers who need only TRTC features.

 <table>
    <tr>